Production Set 08 // Privilege Detection

-AI privilege review in 2026 -- what it catches, what it misses
+AI privilege review, what it catches and what it misses.

 The privilege review problem at volume

-In a typical 5 TB corporate investigation, a document population of 500,000 documents might yield 30,000-80,000 documents flagged as potentially privileged in keyword-based first-pass culling.
-Manual attorney review at $200-350/hour, even at 50-80 documents per hour, can cost $75,000-160,000 in privilege review alone before any other review cost.
+In a typical 5 TB corporate investigation, a document population of 500,000 documents might yield 30,000 to 80,000 documents flagged as potentially privileged in keyword-based first-pass culling.
+Manual attorney review at $200 to $350 per hour, even at 50 to 80 documents per hour, can cost $75,000 to $160,000 in privilege review alone before any other review cost.
 Privilege logging requirements add further attorney time.

 How AI privilege detection works

-Relativity's aiR for Privilege is the most mature implementation as of April 2026, with published benchmarks citing 88-95% first-pass accuracy on attorney-client and work-product documents in typical corporate litigation populations.
+Relativity's aiR for Privilege is the most mature implementation as of April 2026, with published benchmarks citing 88 to 95 percent first-pass accuracy on attorney-client and work-product documents in typical corporate litigation populations.
 EverlawAI's privilege module reports similar figures.
 Accuracy varies significantly by document type.

 Accuracy by document type